wavegate/obsidian_vault/Neuroengineering/can lab grown brains become conscious.md

 should organoids be allowed to reach this level of advanced development?

-Yale had partially restored life to brains of pigs killed hours earlier infused brain with chemical cocktail
+Yale had partially restored life to brains of pigs killed hours earlier infused brain with chemical cocktail and revived neuronal cellular function and ability to transmit electrical signals